-What is a tippet?
+What is Tippet?

 Types Of Tippet Material

 Nylon is a good all-purpose material for leaders and tippets.
 As a tippet material, it has good knot strength but it’s more visible to fish in the water so it’s better used when the water is off-color.
-It also floats well and is a great choice when trout fishing dry flies as it’ll keep your dry flies floating for longer.
+It also floats well and is a great choice when trout fly fishing dry flies as it’ll keep your dry flies floating for longer.

 Fluorocarbon tippet material is designed to be close to invisible underwater.
 Water has a refractive index of 1.33 and fluorocarbon has one of 1.42, making it disappear when light refracts through the water.
 For this reason, fluorocarbon is the perfect choice when fishing for trout or any other species in clear water as it’ll help you fool and hopefully catch more fish.

-You can also find double structure fluorocarbon tippets that have a higher breaking strain, softer coating, and tie better connections than normal fluorocarbon with the same tippet diameter.
+You can also find double-structure fluorocarbon tippets that have a higher breaking strain, softer coating, and tie better connections than normal fluorocarbon with the same tippet diameter.
 If you’re looking for the best fluorocarbon tippet around, check out Trout Hunter and Seaguar tippets.